Pan Seared Sirloin Steak

 - 2 tbsp clarified butter, or unsalted butter

 - 2 cloves garlic, minced

 - Pat dry the steaks and season both sides with salt and pepper.
-Have all your other ingredients prepared and set aside a wire cooling rack.
+Have all ingredients and equipment prepared.

-- Place a large cast iron skillet over high heat and allow to heat up for one minute.
+- Place a large cast iron skillet over high heat (see note) and allow to heat up for one minute.
 Make sure your ventilation/exhaust fan is on!

 - Add olive oil and wait until it's shimmering before adding the steak.
 This is necessary to get a good sear.

 - Fry 2-5 minutes depending on steak thickness and desired doneness.

 - Flip the steaks and fry for another 2-5 minutes, checking doneness using an instant-read thermometer (see note).

 - Pour the butter on top of the steak and scatter the minced garlic around.